Bjarke42/prometheus-smartctl/README.md

 Use smartctl version 7.3 or greater, if you have more than 105 scsi devices in your server.
 We recommend using version 7.3+ to see more data in grafana dashboards.
 The server grafana dashboard examples are made for smartctl version 7.4.

+Newest version of smartctl can be obtained [here](https://builds.smartmontools.org/).

 ## Docker Install

 _Note: You don't have to do this if you use the Docker image._